Patel-Bhautik/Language-Translator/README.md

 * Contributions are welcome!
 If you have ideas for additional features or optimizations, feel free to submit a pull request or open an issue.

 Check this project:- https://patel-bhautik.github.io/Language-Translator/

+License
+* This project is licensed under the MIT License - see the LICENSE file for details.